-There are several small apartments situated on the campus of Hannover Medical School the approximate costs are 400 Euro per month.
-You will find the single room with two cookers and a refrigerator.
-Generally these rooms are not equipped with any dishes, cutlery or cooking utensil.
-If you wish a reservation for an appartment, you should contact us 6 to 8 months prior to your stay.
+There are several small apartments situated on the campus of Hannover Medical School; the approximate costs are 400 Euro per month.
+You will find a single room with a small cooker and a refrigerator.
+Generally these rooms are not equipped with any dishes, cutlery or cooking utensils.
+If you require a reservation for an apartment, you should contact us 6 to 8 months prior to your stay.

-There is a washing machine located downstairs in the basement, also in the basement as you come out of the elevators and take the first door to your right and then the second door to your left you will find a cupboard with your room number on it and inside there are located sheets if your wish to change your sheets.
+For those staying at campus accommodation, there is a washing machine located in the basement of the building; also in the basement there is a cupboard with your room number on it (as you come out of the elevators and take the first door to your right and then the second door to your left).
+Inside are clean sheets.
 Dirty sheets can be placed in the bag which is found in the same room that has the clean sheets.
 A drier is not available, clothes can be dried in your room on a small rack that is provided.

 Towels are difficult to obtain.
-They are available on ward 17 or 27 on the 7th floor, just ask one of your fellow doctors The towels can be dropped off for cleaning with your bedclothes at your apartment.
+They are available on ward 17 or 27 on the 7th floor, just ask one of your fellow doctors.
+The towels can be dropped off for cleaning with your sheets at your apartment.

 What to see in Hannover

 The list of words that is useful for the operating room is "Schere" which is scissors, "Pincette" which is pickups, "scharfer Haken" which is sharp hook and "Venenhaken" which is vein hook.
 In the operating room, the nurses will instruct you quite vigorously on which pattern to follow for draping a patient.
-Someone will hold the leg as one of the surgeon preps.
-The down sheet is put on and then draping follows.
 Also they are going to tell you when you are getting too close to a sterile field if you are not gowned.
-You will find the nursing staff highly skilled and after they figure out your German they are really great to work with.
+You will find the nursing staff highly skilled and really great to work with.

-Don't forget to reconfirm any flight information on the way back.
-Prof. Krettek's secretary is most gracious in helping you to locate your airlines and make sure that your flight out is reserved.
+Don't forget to reconfirm any flight information for your return.
+Prof. Sehmisch's secretary will be glad to help you locate your airlines and make sure that your flight out is reserved.

 Prof. Dr. Roberto Hernandez